 - Locate "incomplete" products added from integrated systems, add content and media, then categorize and publish them.

-- Create products, add content and media from external sources, then publish them.
+- Create products, add content and media provided from external sources, then categorize and publish them.

-- Add missing information to variants: product codes, internal and display names, properties, media, pricing, and inventory information.
+- Add product codes, internal and display names, properties, media, pricing and inventory information to variants.

 Because variants belong to the lowest level in the product hierarchy, you cannot add sub-entries for them; you only can edit them.

 The catalog tree in the left pane does not display products or variants; only category nodes.
 Use the main catalog entry listing in the middle of the screen to access options for products and variants (SKUs).

 A catalog can contain only products, both products and variantCommerce: a variant or SKU corresponds to a specific product with specific characteristics.
 For example, a product line of shirts has individual variations/SKUs that include size, color, and collar size.s, or only variants.
 The following example shows how to create a variant.

 - Expand the catalog tree or select the main catalog listing and navigate to the desired catalog entry (category or product).
 Or, use catalog search to find the product you want to work with.